Vivica A. Fox Confesses That 50 Cent Is Her ‘True Love’ To Wendy Williams

-Vivica A. Fox was a guest on the Wendy Williams Show this week where she dropped a shocking bomb about her ex 50 Cent.
-Vivica and 50 have been locked in a very nasty public battle with each of them taking shots at the other via social media.
+Vivica A. Fox was a guest this week on The Wendy Williams Show, where she dropped a shocking bomb about her ex 50 Cent.
+Vivica and 50 have been locked in a very nasty public battle, with each of them taking shots at the other via social media.
 It turns out that Vivica may be ready to bury the hatchet because she confessed to Wendy Williams that 50 Cent is her one true love.

 While sitting down with Wendy, Vivica revealed that she had just recently run into 50 Cent while at a New York Knicks game.
-All Hip Hop reported that sShe’s been busy promoting her new show Vivica’s Black Magic, which is probably why she was visiting the Wendy Williams Show.
+All Hip Hop reported that she’s been busy promoting her new show, Vivica’s Black Magic, which is probably why she was visiting The Wendy Williams Show.
 Vivica said that running into her famous ex was a total coincidence and wasn’t pre-planned at all.

 Me and my man @antthaladiesman had to catch the knick game.